cseanburns/systems-librarianship/src/6c-install-koha.md

 sudo apt update
 ```

-And then upgrade our servers:
+And then upgrade the server:

 ```
 sudo apt upgrade